 In the latest edition of GRAMMY Rewind, we flash back to catch Australia’s Men At Work perform their smash hit “Down Under” at the 25th GRAMMY Awards in 1983.
 The song helped earn the band the GRAMMY for Best New Artist that same year.

-In this latest edition of GRAMMY Rewind, watch X-tina break out one of her most beloved hits at the 46th GRAMMY Awards in 2004.
+In this latest edition of GRAMMY Rewind, pop-soul crooner John Legend performs his 2004 hit "Ordinary People" at the 48th GRAMMY Awards in 2006.

 The Kansas City-bred singer/harpist spoke to the Recording Academy about his albums, reimagining "Toxic" on the harp and more.

 Join us for an inside look at the Recording Academy Washington D.C.
 Chapter's 2019 Holiday Celebration.